Do I need a cover letter? Is it important? What if the job offer doesn’t require a cover letter? Read this guide to find

 My suggestion is—if you’re applying by email, you’re risking that your message will reach the hiring manager in a hurry, so don’t make them open TWO attachments.
 Write your cover letter in your email body and enclose only your resume.

 Want to save time and have your professional job application ready in minutes?
 Here are a sample cover letter and a matching resume made with our resume and cover letter builder.
-Write your cover letter and resume here.
+Write a cover letter for your resume here.

 Resume and a sample cover letter for a job application.
-See +15 resume and cover letter templates and create your job application here.
+See 18+ cover letter templates and create your job application here.

 So you’ve seen a jaw-dropping job application email cover letter.
 Now, let’s break down what makes this email format for cover letters so great.

 Strong Subject Line: the Only Guarantee Your Email Cover Letter Gets Opened